Russia-Ukraine War: What to know on Russia's war in Ukraine

 "All the people who die from this day forward will also die because of you,” he warned.

-NATO says a no-fly zone could provoke widespread war in Europe with nuclear-armed Russia.
+NATO has a no-fly zone could provoke widespread war in Europe with nuclear-armed Russia, a notion later backed up by comments from Putin, who declared that Moscow would consider such a move a belligerent act.

+Speaking at a meeting with female pilots, Putin said Russia would view “any move in this direction” as a threatening intervention.
+“That very second, we will view them as participants of the military conflict, and it would not matter what members they are,” he added.

 WHAT'S HAPPENING ON THE GROUND